 We're really proud of the work our secondary school students produce.
-To give you an idea of the standard of their homework and classwork we'll be adding examples here throughout 2019-20.
+To give you an idea of the standard of their homework and classwork we'll be adding examples here during the year.
 See also great work by our primary phase students.

-Here are a few examples from last year to kick things off.
+Here are a few more examples from last year too.

 English (Year 7)